diefgonzalezpac/cloudlab_test/README.md

 This project demonstrates a DevOps technical test involving cloning, dockerizing, deploying, synchronizing, and extending an API with a Python script.
 Below are the detailed steps and instructions to reproduce the setup.

 Table of Contents
-Cloning the Repository
+1.Cloning the Repository
-Setting Up MySQL Database
+2.Setting Up MySQL Database
 Dockerizing the Application
 Deploying the Dockerized Application
 Synchronizing with AWS S3